Last updated May 17, 2019

-As Canada enters a new age of legalized recreational cannabis it is important to know the responsibilities of the various levels of government.
-The federal, provincial and territorial governments share responsibility for overseeing the proposed new system.
+Canada has legalized recreational cannabis and it is important to know the responsibilities of the various levels of government.
+The federal, provincial and territorial governments share responsibility for overseeing the new system.
 Municipalities also have an important role to play.

 Provinces and territories control the distribution and retail sales of non-medical cannabis within their jurisdictions.
-The BC Provincial Government has appointed the Liquor Distribution Branch (LDB) to be the exclusive wholesale distributor of non-medical cannabis, while retail sales will be offered to the public through a combination of government and private owned stores, as well as online through the government site.
+The BC Provincial Government has appointed the Liquor and Cannabis Regulation Branch (LCRB) to be the exclusive wholesale distributor of non-medical cannabis, while retail sales are offered to the public through a combination of government and private owned stores, as well as online through the government site.

 For more information, visit the Provincial cannabis retail sales webpage.